 Lighting & Filtration

 One thing you will need is a strong filtration system since mollies are big waste producers.
 A small group can easily raise ammonia and nitrate levels to unhealthy levels.
-Choose a powerful filter that can hold a lot of biomedia.
-Additional internal or external sponge filters are great, too.

 Common Possible Diseases